stackbit-projects/yourmamaisgood-e139d/content/pages/index.md

       ideas, and resources to deliver products, technology and ways of operating that build successful businesses and communities.
     background_image_opacity: 20
-    title: 'The legacy of '
+    title: The legacy of good thinghs
   - type: features_section
     features:
       - image_alt: Brandon Guidelines